-Land Pride offers equipment in factory standard Beige with black highlights.
-This implement may also be purchased in Orange, Green, or Red.
+Land Pride offers equipment in factory standard Beige and factory standard Galvanized with black highlights.
+This implement may also be purchased in Orange, Green, Yellow or Red.

 When ordering an optional color, the suffix number corresponding to the color must be added at the end of the part number.
 Parts ordered without the suffix number will be supplied in factory standard colors.